Six Great Bible Quotes for Parents

 The following six verses are very helpful.
 The first establishes the proper approach to parenting; the second offers divine instruction concerning how to instruct the children; the other four point out the characteristics which all good parents develop.
 The knowledge and application of these Bible verses will empower daily and for the long haul.

-How would our attitude to our children be different if every time we looked at them (or thought of those who are far away), we whispered a prayer of thanks to God?
-They are His gifts to us.
+How would our approach to parenting be different if every time we looked at our children (or thought of those who are away from home), we whispered a prayer of thanks to God?
+It helps to embrace them as His gifts to us.

 We understand the significance of educating the children.
 This verse teaches that education is not limited to classroom activities.
 We instruct our children in teachable moments when we are sitting around the dinner table or around the television; when we are riding together or waiting at the stoplight; while we are in the supermarket or in the dentist’s office; when we retire at the end of the day.
 We also teach through the paintings on the wall, the logos on their T-shirts and the music we play.
 We can text or e-mail appropriate Bible verses and scripture principles in answer to questions.
 We are responsible for our children’s education and we can help them learn in a happy, comfortable, child-friendly atmosphere.